About This Visa

 File Form I-526 or I-526E

 Standalone investors file Form I-526; Regional Center investors file Form I-526E.
 The petition demonstrates the qualifying investment, lawful source of funds, and the project's job-creation plan.
-The current filing fee is $11,160.
+The current filing fee is $3,675 plus a $1,000 EB-5 Integrity Fund fee, following the November 2025 federal-court order in Moody v.
+Mayorkas that vacated the higher fees DHS adopted in April 2024.
+A DHS proposed rule would raise these fees once finalized; we monitor the rulemaking and advise on timing implications.

 Conditional Permanent Residence